 The perfect winter dessert, yet a decent crumble can be made all year round, utilising the best fruit of the season, be it rhubarb, blackberries, pears, raspberries etc.

-This Apple Crumble is inspired by a recipe from a vintage Cranks cookbook and it uses a mixture of white and wholemeal flour to give a nutty, crunchier taste to the crumble.
+This vegan apple crumble is inspired by a recipe from a vintage Cranks cookbook and it uses a mixture of white and wholemeal flour to give a nutty, crunchier taste to the crumble.
 It also uses brown sugar instead white, adding a rich depth of flavour to both the apples and the topping.

 What is a Crumble?